-It’s become a full time job to keep up with the new erroneous these days, which is yet more evidence that we are in the “little season” when the dragon is loosed for a short time to once again deceive the nations.
+It’s become a full time job to keep up with the new heresies these days, which is yet more evidence that we are in the “little season” when the dragon is loosed for a short time to once again deceive the nations.
 (Rev 20:3)

 I only recently learned about this.
 Sometimes launching from the problematic “sacred name”/Tetragrammaton as an insertion, this narrative takes the approach of the same referring to a different god entirely; ascribing all the “bad stuff,” all the judgment and fearfulness of God in the Old Testament to an additional “god”, who is actually satan.
 The idea rewrites the entire Bible, remaking our Divine Creator into a being that man is more comfortable with.
 This is Gnosticism.
 Other modern versions of Marcionism simply throw out the Old Testament and Ten Commandments entirely to rid themselves of the judgmental aspects of God.
 Confused?
 I was.
 In the article below, Candice Winterfeldt examines this resurfaced error.